vsbuffalo/bds-files/chapter-12-pipelines/README.md

 greater than 2.02 support an *extended test syntax* based on double brackets like `[[ ... ]]`.
 This syntax has support for common operators like `<`, `>`, `&&` and `||`.

+## Makefile Example

+If you want to checkout another Makefile example see `chapter-11-alignment/celegans-reads/Makefile` for an example of how a read-creating pipeline.